Billy Duffy: The Cult reformation and hiatus

-2004 onward
+2004 and onward

 In early 2004, Duffy formed the covers band Cardboard Vampyres alongside Alice in Chains guitarist/vocalist Jerry Cantrell.
-Also in the band were Mötley Crüe and Ratt vocalist John Corabi, The Cult bassist Chris Wyse and drummer Josh Howser.
+Also in the band were Mötley Crüe and Ratt vocalist John Corabi, the Cult bassist Chris Wyse and drummer Josh Howser.
 The band played at various venues in the United States between 2004 and 2005.
 They predominantly played along the West Coast.
 No albums were released by the band.

 The Cult reformed in early 2006 and after playing several US concerts toured Europe.
 Duffy appeared in Ethan Dettenmaier's film, Sin-Jin Smyth, which was filmed in 2006, but remains unreleased.

-In early 2006 Duffy recorded a debut album with his new band, Circus Diablo.
-The album was recorded with Duffy playing lead guitar and former Cult touring bass player Billy Morrison handling lead vocals and bass guitar duties.
-Former The Almighty frontman, Ricky Warwick, played rhythm guitar on the CD.
-The former Cult, current Velvet Revolver, drummer Matt Sorum also played on the record.
+In early 2006 Duffy recorded a debut album with his new band, Circus Diablo: Duffy played lead guitar, with former Cult touring bass player Billy Morrison on lead vocals and bass guitar, Ricky Warwick playing rhythm guitar, and Matt Sorum playing drums.

 After the completion of the album, former Fuel member Brett Scallions was added as bassist so Morrison could focus on being the lead singer.
 Then Jeremy Colson, formerly with Steve Vai, was brought in to be the full-time drummer for the band.
 Duffy's involvement ended in 2007.

 In 2007, he was a judge on Bodog Music's Battle of the Bands.

-In 2010, Duffy appeared on the TV-series, Married to Rock, which starred his girlfriend AJ Celi.
+In 2010, Duffy appeared on the TV series, Married to Rock, which starred his girlfriend AJ Celi.
 In October 2012, he performed with Sammy Hagar and Michael Anthony at the Cabo Wabo Cantina for Sammy Hagar's Birthday Bash in Cabo San Lucas, Mexico.

 In an October 2016 interview with PopMatters journalist J.C.
 Maçek III, Duffy spoke about his favorite Cult song, saying "Jonesy [former Sex Pistols guitarist turned radio host Steve Jones] on Jonesy's Jukebox just played 'Love' from the Love album and that's my favorite Cult song," he tells me proudly.
 "I actually got, I have to admit, a teeny bit of a goose bump because it just captured exactly what I wanted to say with that kind of haunting rock.
 Kind of swaggery but not heavy, it's got ...
 Duffy searches for the right words to express his emotion at hearing the song from the outside, "I mean nobody ...
 I don't know who makes music like that!"
 Between 2012 and 2016, Duffy appeared with the Kings of Chaos.

 Personal life

-Billy Duffy identifies as being of Jewish ancestry and heritage.
-As of 2020, Duffy is engaged to former glamour model Leilani Dowding.
+In 2020, Duffy became engaged to former glamour model Leilani Dowding.
 Duffy is an avid Manchester City F.C. fan.

 Guitars and equipment

+Duffy is known for playing Gretsch White Falcon and Gibson Les Paul Custom guitars throughout his career.
 In January 2013, Gretsch introduced the Billy Duffy White Falcon G7593T guitar.

 Portrayals in media

-In the feature film, England Is Mine, a biopic about the early years of Morrissey, Billy Duffy is played by Adam Lawrence.
+In the 2017 feature film England Is Mine, a biopic about the early years of Morrissey, Duffy is portrayed by Adam Lawrence.